-There are nearly 500 varieties of Passiflora in the world.
-The most common throughout the southeast is Passiflora incarnata, often called Maypop.
-This vine is so populous in some parts of the southeast that it’s considered a pest – it spreads underground and has a habit of popping up in places you don’t remember planting it.
+There are nearly 500 varieties of Passiflora spp. in the world.
+The most common throughout the southeast is Passiflora incarnata, often called maypop (zones 6 to 10).
+This vine is so populous in some parts of the southeast that it’s considered a pest.
+It spreads underground and has a habit of popping up in places you don’t remember planting it.

 The blue-flowered Passiflora caerulea, while not native, is fine as a host plant.
 There are also many hybrids between P. incarnata and P. caerulea, resulting in some beautiful and interesting blooms.
-These varieties are no more aggressive than our native Maypop, and make a good addition to a wildlife garden.
+These varieties are no more aggressive than our native maypop, and make a good addition to a wildlife garden.

 If you raise passionvine, you must expect caterpillars.
 It the host plant, or food plant, for caterpillars of four butterfly species in the Southeast: gulf frilillary, zebra longwing, Julia heliconian (sometimes called a Julia longwing) and variegated fritillary.